Here's How Emilia Clarke Is Making Sure She Doesn't Reveal 'Game Of Thrones' Season 8 Spoilers

 This is the first fans have heard of Emilia Clarke's second Instagram account, which means it's either a recent development, or her friends are super trustworthy.
 Or both.
 She wouldn't be the first celebrity to run more than one social media account — Lorde's onion ring rating Instagram comes to mind — but it's pretty cute that Clarke created one to protect her fans from possible spoilers.

 Again, that begs the question: Just how dedicated is she to posting spoilers?
 Evidently, it's enough to merit a private, unnamed account.
-For the fans clamoring for a taste of Game of Thrones Season 8, though, Clarke's private Instagram must be the Holy Grail.
-After all, she uses her public-facing one pretty comfortably — selfies, dog pics, and so many others are all on there.
+For the fans clamoring for a taste of Game of Thrones Season 8, though, Clarke's private Instagram must be the Holy Grail of information about the new season.
+After all, she uses her public-facing one pretty comfortably — selfies, dog pics, and so many other photos are all on there.
+This doesn't mean fans should go searching for it — again, Clarke absolutely deserves to have her privacy and fans will find out everything they need to know about Season 8 as the premiere date inches closer.

 The same Express article revealed that actor Pilou Asbæk, who has played Euron Greyjoy since Game of Thrones Season 6, is not quite taking a page from his costar's book.
 He's already begun to drop hints about GoT Season 8.
 Not just that, but he's talking about the Game of Thrones series finale to the press.
 Per the Express, in an interview with IB3TV, a Spanish-language news station based in Mallorca, Asbæk revealed the following, along with assurances of a "satisfying ending" to the show: